bradarnst/newcv/src/partials/_experience.md

 #### Lead Enterprise Architect
 ###### 10x (via EB) &mdash; London, UK | Dec 2017 - Sep 2018

 As **Lead Enterprise Architect** responsible for architectural concepts and patterns.
+10x is a FinTech that offers a core technology platform for digital banking.
 Primary responsibilities include API strategy, API design, API management, integration within 10x and with external services and partners.
 10x and (main investor) Virgin Money were building a modern, bespoke digital banking platform using microservices architecture on AWS cloud native.

 As **Interim Engineering Team Lead** was responsible for mentoring and shaping one of the feature teams into an engineering team responsible for all APIs and integration for 10x.